zappybiby/PeakSettingsExtender/HOWTOUSE.md

 Now that you've defined your setting, you need to tell the game to load it.
 This is done in your main BepInEx plugin file.

 1. In your plugin's `Start()` method, get the game's `SettingsHandler`.
-2. Use the `Add<T>()` method provided by this fork to instantiate and register your setting in one line.
+2. Use the `AddSetting<T>()` method provided by this fork to instantiate and register your setting in one line.
 3. Store the returned instance in a static field so you can access its value from anywhere in your mod.

 Here's what your main plugin file would look like: